jma14/Bewander/README.md

 InboxViewModel.cshtml - entire viewmodel file

-_MessagesNave.cshtml - functionality for getting to Inbox view
+_MessagesNav.cshtml - functionality for getting to Inbox view

 UsersController.cs - ActionLink for Inbox - get information needed from databases to send through to Inbox view